 All other requests for exceptions to the examination schedule are considered as requests to defer a final examination.
-File these requests with the Office of the Dean of Students, located in the Campus Center, Room 109.
+File these request with the Office of the Dean of Students, located in the Campus Center, Room 109.

 Will I be eligible for on-campus housing?